annotorious/project-website-source/content/site/guides/contributing-ui-translations.md

 draft: false
 layout: "section-page"
 subsection: "guides"
+blurb: "We want to make our user interface available in as many languages as possible.
+If you want to help: contributing a translation is easy.
+This guide shows you how."
+weight: 2
 ---

 We want to make Annotorious available in as many languages as possible.
 If you want to help: providing a translation is easy - and because Annotorious doesn't have many labeled user interface elements, it's also not a lot of work.